Barbell Bent-Over Row

 Pull the bar toward the lower ribs or upper stomach.
 The exact point may vary with your grip and torso angle.

-• Is this exercise safe for beginners?
+• Is Barbell Bent Over Row safe for beginners?

 It can be, but beginners should start light and learn the hip hinge first.
 If holding the hinge is difficult, a machine or chest-supported row may be easier.